GuildCrafts/web-development-js/_goals/195-Level_Up_Your_Environment.md

   - [ ] Dotfiles repo.
   - [ ] `Brewfile` with favorite Homebrew packages.
   - [ ] List of your favorite plugins for your editor of choice.
+- [ ] Code in dotfiles repo is well formatted and readable.
+- [ ] All text files are well organized and easily readable even in their raw format.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ### Stretch

 - [ ] Your own custom Atom package is built and linked from the artifact.

-## Quality Rubric

-- Code in dotfiles repo is well formatted and readable [50 points]
-- All text files are well organized and easily readable even in their raw format.
-[50 points]

 ## Resources